herrry107/Kubernetes/pods/README.md

     - *Not suitable for stateless apps.*
     - *Does not support rolling updates as smoothly as Deployment (may require manual steps).*

+**Labels**
+- *What: Key-value pairs attached to objects like Pods, Services, ReplicaSets, etc.*
+- *Why: To organize, identify, and select subsets of objects.*

+**Selectors**
+- *What: Used to filter/select resources based on their labels.*
+- *Why: So things like Services, ReplicaSets, Deployments can find the right pods to work with.*

 deployment1.yml file for deployment demo

 <pre><code>